European shares chalk up third week of gains

 "The US economy is holding up quite nicely but it seems that earnings can't match that at the moment."

-Joining a number of U.S. companies that issued profit warnings, Alcoa (AA.N), the largest U.S. producer of aluminum and a company often regarded as a barometer for U.S. earnings, said it will slash its global smelting capacity, in a move that will push the U.S. group into its first loss in nine quarters when it reports fourth quarter results on Monday.
+Joining a number of U.S. companies that issued profit warnings, Alcoa, the largest U.S. producer of aluminum and a company often regrded as a barometer for U.S. earnings, said it will slash its global smelting capacity, in a move that will push the U.S. group into its first loss in nine quarters when it reports fourth quarter results on Monday.

 EURO WOES, ENERGY GAINS